POULTRY

 Food supplements are required to prevent this problem in susceptible prolific egg laying breeds, such as Isa Browns, as pelleted diets do not provide them with enough nutrients to support high levels of egg production in a backyard environment where gardens soils, stones, compost heaps, garden waste with fibrous material and other contaminated areas predispose them to impaction problems.

-Poultry Health Programmes that have been specifically designed to provide the additional nutrients needed by to support the egg laying process and thwart impaction problems.
+Refer to Poultry Health Programmes that have been specifically designed to provide the additional nutrients needed by to support the egg laying process and thwart impaction problems.

 Symptoms of Crop Impaction